altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

   case x -> Idle      ⇒ log.info("entering Idle from " + x)
 }
 ```
-- The convenience extractor `->` enables decomposition of the pair of states,
+- The convenience extractor `->` enables decomposition of the pair of states.
-- with a clear visual reminder of the transition’s direction.
-- As usual in pattern matches, an underscore may be used for irrelevant parts.
+- An underscore may be used for irrelevant parts.
-- Alternatively you could bind the unconstrained state to a variable,
+- Alternatively you could bind the unconstrained state to a variable.
     - E.g. for logging as shown in the last case.
-- It is also possible to pass a function object accepting two states to `onTransition`,
+- It is also possible to pass a function object accepting two states to `onTransition`:
-- in case your transition handling logic is implemented as a method:
 ```scala
 onTransition(handler _)